-AIC staff and management are highly student-centred and committed to the success and well-being of their students.
-The support systems at the college are student-centred and well resourced.
+Alphacrucis Ltd staff and management are highly student-centred and committed to the success and well-being of the students.
+The support systems are student-centred and well resourced.

-AIC monitors progress and achievement in order to profile students to anticipate which students will need support, what support they will need, and when they will likely need it.
+Alphacrucis Ltd has monitored progress and achievement in order to profile students to anticipate which students will need support, what support they will need, and when they will likely need it.
 This has enabled the PTE to identify potentially at-risk students and to proactively plan and provide support on an individual basis and ensure that it directly contributes to student achievement.

-A number of initiatives have been taken to include Tikanga Māori in programmes and more generally in the life of the college.
-These include a marae visit as part of the student orientation programme, introduction of elements of Tikanga Māori through Moodle online learning, inclusion of a powhiri in the college's graduation ceremony, incorporation of elements of Tikanga Māori in specific papers, and the planning of a conference titled Gospel, Māori and Pentecost, which took place in December 2014.
+A number of initiatives have been taken to include Tikanga Māori in programmes and more generally in the life of the PTE.
+These initiatives include a marae visit as part of the student orientation programme, introduction of elements of Tikanga Māori through Moodle online learning, inclusion of a powhiri in the PTE's graduation ceremony, incorporation of elements of Tikanga Māori in specific papers, and the planning of a conference titled Gospel, Māori and Pentecost, which took place in December 2014.

-AIC is a signatory to the Code of Practice for the Pastoral Care of International Students.
+Alphacrucis Ltd is a signatory to the Code of Practice for the Pastoral Care of International Students.
 The international student strategy has been well thought through, ensuring a measured and carefully managed approach to international education.
-AIC has regularly reviewed its practices to ensure that it meets the requirements of the Code of Practice, and has met compliance requirements with NZQA.
+Alphacrucis Ltd has regularly reviewed its practices to ensure that it meets the requirements of the Code of Practice, and has met compliance requirements with NZQA.